mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

   TypeScript has potential, and MUI System's speed needs work.
   We welcome your suggestions!

-If you want to continue to influence our roadmap, you can visit the [MUI Core](https://github.com/mui/material-ui) and [MUI X](https://github.com/mui/mui-x) repositories, open issues, upvoting the ones you’re most interested in, or leave your comments and impressions about anything else you want to be improved, we'll be happy to hear from you.
+If you want to continue to influence our roadmap, you can visit the [MUI Core](https://github.com/mui/material-ui) and [MUI X](https://github.com/mui/mui-x) repositories, open issues, upvote the ones you’re most interested in, or leave your thoughts about anything else you want to be improved.
+We'd love to hear from you.

 Thanks again and until the next survey!